 WG3: Security and data structure Specific tasks include: NP on Data security issues as identified by EU M436 process.
 NP for Development of Object ID resolver: this is of immediate use, and will also be required to enable the Internet of Things (as presented to the CEN TC 225 Plenary April 2010).

-WeWe would like inform you the relevant draft Recommendations we developed for your information.
+Q25/16 would like inform you the relevant draft Recommendations it developed:

 Draft new Recommendation ITU-T H.642.1 (ex H.IDscheme), Multimedia information access triggered by tag-based identification: Identification scheme